 8. Genealogy Classes

-I have come across some classes that you need to pay for but if you are reading this then you probably want something that is free.
+I have come across some classes that you need to pay for but if you are reading this then you probably want something free.

 Free genealogy classes: